-According to the National Association of Realtors, the average realtors drives 30,300 miles per year for business.
+According to the National Association of Real Estate Agents, the average real estate agents drives 30,300 miles per year for business.
 That’s a lot of driving!
-It’s also a realtor’s most significant tax deduction!
-Correctly deducting 30,300 miles on an income tax return saves the average realtor over $6,000 every year!
+It’s also a real estate agent’s most significant tax deduction!
+Correctly deducting 30,300 miles on an income tax return saves the average real estate agent over $6,000 every year!
 Having a qualified home office not only maximizes the auto deduction, it simplifies recordkeeping and calculating the deduction.
-It’s the reason we created our course, Auto and Home Office Deduction for Realtors.
-To learn more about the auto deduction, check out my article, Realtor, What Auto Use is Deductible.
+It’s the reason we created our course, Auto and Home Office Deduction for Real Estate Agents.
+To learn more about the auto deduction, check out my article, Real Estate Agent, What Auto Use is Deductible.
 In this article, I’ll cover the basics of having a qualified home office and methods of deducting it.

 IRS Definition of a Qualified Home Office: Several criteria must be met to have a home office that is deductible according to IRS rules.
 The area must be regularly used for your business, exclusively for your business, and be your principal place of business.
 Here’s a brief overview of each requirement.

 The silver lining, however, is that if only part of a room is used regularly and exclusively for business, that area can qualify as a deductible home office.
-Making sure this area passes the exclusive use test is covered extensively in Auto and Home Office Deduction for Realtors.
+Making sure this area passes the exclusive use test is covered extensively in Auto and Home Office Deduction for Real Estate Agents.

-Most realtors do not have an area in their home that is used regularly and exclusively to meet with clients.
+Most real estate agents do not have an area in their home that is used regularly and exclusively to meet with clients.
 Even less have a separate structure that is devoted entirely to business.
-Most realtors, however, will meet the administrative duties requirement if they have no other location to perform these responsibilities.
+Most real estate agents, however, will meet the administrative duties requirement if they have no other location to perform these responsibilities.
 Administrative duties include a wide variety of activities such as scheduling appointments, conducting research, and keeping records.
 If the home office is used for this purpose, it will qualify as a principal place of business.

 Deduction Methods: If you have a qualifying home office there are two methods you can use to deduct its cost: The Simplified Method and the Actual Cost Method.

 Simplified Method: The simplified home office deduction method was created in 2013 as an alternative to the complicated and error-prone actual cost method (discussed below).
 The calculation is simple: $5.00 per square feet for up to 300 square feet of office space.
-There are, however, several drawbacks to the simplified method, disadvantages we cover extensively in our course, Auto and Home Office Deduction.
+There are, however, several drawbacks to the simplified method, disadvantages we cover extensively in our course.

 Actual Cost Method: The actual cost method is calculated on Form 8829, Expenses for Business Use of Home.
 It is much more time-consuming and complicated than the simplified method.
 This complexity results in so many errors that self-prepared Forms 8829 are virtually guaranteed to generate tax, penalties, and interest when targeted by IRS auditors.